firstrex/mini-project-scse/README.md

 of Engineering would also like to be able to track application performance and be alerted when things break.

 ### The User Interface
-The application allows people to creat and account or login if they already have an account.
+The application allows people to create an account or login if they already have an account.

 ![UI Image](docs/images/create_account.png)